 44.3 Forecasted Movement

-44.3.1 Generally.
+44.3.1 Generally

-The CAISO will determine the Forecasted Movement for each Generating Unit, System Resource, Pumped Storage, Pseudo-Tie, Non-generating Resource, PDR, Participating Load, and any other resource that has a schedule or dispatch change in the Real-Time Market as described below.
+The CAISO will determine the Forecasted Movement for each EIM Participating Resource, Generating Unit, System Resource, Pumped Storage, Pseudo-Tie, Non-generating Resource, PDR, Participating Load, and any other resource that has a schedule or dispatch change in the Day-Ahead Market or Real-Time Market as described below.

-44.3.2 RTD Forecasted Movement.
+44.3.2 RTD Forecasted Movement

-For the RTD, the Forecasted Movement for the resource will be the MW difference between the resource’s non-binding dispatch instruction in the first five-minute advisory RTD interval and its Dispatch Instruction in the financially binding RTD interval, in the same RTD run.
+For the RTD, the Forecasted Movement for the resource is the MW difference between the resource’s non-binding dispatch instruction in the first five-minute advisory RTD interval and its Dispatch Instruction in the financially binding RTD interval, in the same RTD run.

-44.3.3 FMM Forecasted Movement.
+44.3.3 FMM Forecasted Movement

-For FMM the Forecasted Movement will be the difference between the resource’s advisory FMM schedule in the first advisory FMM interval and its FMM Schedule in the financially binding FMM interval for the same applicable FMM run.
+For FMM, the Forecasted Movement is the difference between the resource’s advisory FMM schedule in the first advisory FMM interval and its FMM Schedule in the financially binding FMM interval for the same applicable FMM run.

+44.3.4 DAM Forecasted Movement

+For DAM, the Forecasted Movement is the algebraic difference of the Day-Ahead Schedule between consecutive hours.

+44.3.5 Virtual Forecasted Movement

+For Virtual Awards, the Forecasted Movement is the algebraic difference of the Virtual Award between consecutive hours.

+44.3.6 Base Schedule Forecasted Movement

+For EIM Base Schedules, the Forecasted Movement is the algebraic difference of the submitted EIM Base Schedule, as adjusted in real time, between consecutive hours.

 * * *